hbQuest/Ethical_Hacking/gaining-access-to-computers.md

 * **Why `msfvenom` fails here:** Since `msfvenom` is a standard tool used by millions, its "mugshot" (code signature) is already in every AV database.
 * **How to Bypass:**
     * **Change the Face:** You need to make your code look unique so it doesn't match the database.
-    * **Tools:** Packers, Encoders, Obfuscators.
+    * **Tools:** Packers, Encoders, Obfuscators (Làm rối mã nguồn).
 These tools scramble the code so it looks different but functions the same.
     * **Manual Coding:** Writing your own unique backdoor from scratch (using Python, C++, etc.) is the most effective way because no database has seen your unique code before.

 #### **Method B: Dynamic/Heuristic Analysis (The Behavior Check)**